In this Bar Rescue episode, Jon Taffer visits G.I Jodi’s in Littleton, Colorado.

 Malloy's Bar and Grille is open.

-Reviews after the show are mostly positive with most praising the food and some complaints on service.
+Reviews after the show are mostly positive with most praising the food.

 They have made some further renovations to the bar.